Belgium’s small size belies the country’s huge influence on world history. See how many of these Belgian inventions you know.

 19. Sodium carbonate

 This household product is synthetically produced with salt and limestone typically using a method known as the Solvay process, named after its Belgian inventor Ernest Solvay.
 Although sodium carbonate was not Solvay’s invention, in 1861 he improved and simplified the laborious Leblanc process, allowing for production on an industrial scale.
 It has many purposes such as cooking and cleaning but the manufacture of glass is one of the most important uses.
-Around the year 1900 the Solvay Company produced about 95 percent of global demand for sodium carbonate, and Solvay’s legacy lives on in the forms of his many philanthropic endeavours, such as the Solvay Business School in Brussels.
+Around the year 1900 the Solvay Company produced about 95 percent of global demand for sodium carbonate, and Solvay’s legacy lives on in the forms of his many philanthropic endeavors, such as the Solvay Business School in Brussels.
 He is buried in Ixelles Cemetery.

 20. Atlas Rocket (Atlas ICBM)

 America’s first operational ICBM (intercontinental ballistic missile) was created by Belgian pioneer rocket designer Karl Jan Bossart, born in Antwerp.
 The Atlas ICBM was used as a first stage for satellite launch vehicles for half a century after it became operational in 1959.
-As a launch vehicle, it was one of the most reliable expendable rockets in service and several achievements are credited to Bossart’s invention: the launch of the first communications satellite, launch of the first US orbital manned missions and the launch of probes to Mars, Venus, Jupiter and Saturn.
+As a launch vehicle, it was one of the most reliable expendable rockets in service and several achievements are credited to Bossart’s invention: the launch of the first communications satellite, launch of the first US orbital manned missions and the launch of probes to Mars, Venus, Jupiter, and Saturn.
 However, as his work was largely classified, he remains relatively unknown.